USS Iris (1863): Service history

 USS Iris steamed with Nipsic to the North Edisto River 8 February 1864 to support a reconnaissance in force undertaken by the Union Army as a diversion to prevent Southern troops in the Charleston area from moving to Florida for action against Brigadier General Truman Seymour.
 A week later she was back at her old station inside the bar.

 On 12 December Iris moved to the Savannah River to be on hand to support General William Tecumseh Sherman at the end of his march through Georgia to the sea where he was assured of supplies and a secure operating base behind the big guns of the Navy.
 From Savannah, Georgia, she sailed to Port Royal, South Carolina, for repairs, arriving 1 January 1865.

 Iris returned to service early in February in time to participate in the expedition to Bull's Bay which diverted Confederate troops from General Sherman's path as he marched north close to the sea ever ready to retire to the coast under Naval protection if necessary.
 The combined forces departed Charleston Roads on the night of 11 February and entered Bull's Bay before daybreak the next morning.

 The Union ships engaged enemy forts at Andersonville, Georgia, 13 February but found the Confederate positions too strong to carry.
 The next 2 days were spent exploring the marshlands in the area seeking a route which would enable the Northern vessels to approach Andersonville from the rear.
 A passage was found on the night of 15 February enabling Iris and other ships to land troops behind the fortress which soon fell.
 This diversionary movement was one of the factors which compelled the Confederacy to evacuate Charleston, South Carolina, where the war had begun four long years earlier, with the firing on Fort Sumter.

 Iris remained in Charleston until 28 April when she sailed with eight other ships to the coast of Florida to intercept Jefferson Davis and his cabinet in their flight toward political asylum in Cuba.
 Upon learning of Davis' capture at Irwinville, Georgia, she returned to Charleston where she remained until sailing north with Rear Admiral John A. Dahlgren in Pawnee 17 June.

 She decommissioned at Washington Navy Yard 15 July 1865 and was transferred to the U.S. Treasury Department for the Lighthouse Service 18 October 1865.

+Iris was retired from her lighthouse tender duties in 1892 and sold.
+She was replaced by USLHT Lilac.